Documentation Style Guide

 • The arguments of a slice should be referred to as “start”, “stop”, and “step”, respectively.
 This matches the argument names and attributes of the Slice and slice objects.

-• The more concise Python notation for indices should be used where it is allowed in doctests and code examples, unless not using an ndindex type would lead to confusion or ambiguity.
+• The more concise Python notation for indices should be used in doctests and code examples where it is allowed unless not using an ndindex type would lead to confusion or ambiguity.
 For example, Tuple always converts its arguments to ndindex types, so Tuple(slice(1, 2), ..., 3) is preferred over Tuple(Slice(1, 2), ellipsis(), Integer(3)).

-• ... should be used in place of Ellipsis or ellipsis() wherever possible (this and the previous rule also apply to the code, not just documentation examples).
+• Use ... instead of Ellipsis or ellipsis() wherever possible (this and the previous rule apply to the code as well as to documentation examples).

 • The above rules are only guides.
 If following them to the word would lead to ambiguity, they should be broken.

-Markup Conventions#
+Markup Conventions

 • Sphinx docs can be written either in RST or in Markdown.
 Markdown documents use MyST.
 Markdown is generally preferred over RST, although in some cases RST is required if something isn’t supported by MyST.

-• Both RST and MyST support cross references.
-In RST, a cross reference looks like :ref:`reference`.
+• Both RST and MyST support cross-references.
+In RST, a cross-reference looks like :ref:`reference`.
 In MyST, use either [link text](reference) or {ref}`link text <reference>`.
 See the MyST docs and the RST docs for more details.

 • Text in documentation should use code (surrounded by single backticks, like `code`) whenever it refers to a variable or expression in code.
 Note that only single backticks are required even for RST as the default role is set to 'code'.